mncrowe/QGDipoles.jl/examples/readme.md

 # Examples

 This directory contains a series of examples for generating dipolar vortex solutions in the layered QG and surface QG model.
-Further discussion of these examples is contained in `docs/documentation.md`.
+Further discussion of these examples is given [here](https://mncrowe.github.io/QGDipoles.jl/dev/Examples/).

 The available example scripts are: